therealdydx/Personal-Website/README.md

-# Welcome!!!!!!!!!!!!!!!!!!!
+# Hi there...

-- 📖 Undergraduate from 🇸🇬 Singapore, studying at Yale-NUS, majoring in Computer Science(?)
+- 📖 Studying at Yale-NUS, majoring in Computer Science and Psychology
 - Speak English, Mandarin Chinese, and Bahasa Indonesian
-- 💻 Don't really code too much, laid-back developer and former VC
+- 💻 Code a little bit, but mostly been involved with business ops, VC, new market expansion, strategic partnerships and BD thus far
-- 🤔 Write about my life experiences occasionally on Medium / IG
+- 🤔 Write about my life experiences occasionally, feel free to ask me what I think
-- 💬 Feel free to ask me about VCs, politics, football, or just general advice like relationships LOL
+- 💬 Feel free to chat with me about startups, politics, sports, or just general advice like relationships
-- 😄I play the piano, floorball, chess, oly weightlifting, trading, reading politics, watch Korean and Chinese entertainment
 - An educator at heart, I love helping people think through their problems or think about learning methodologies
 - 👯 Hit me up for any projects or anything if you found my experience interesting